shadcn/radix_bootswatch_themes/README.md

 ## Making changes

-*Run the following command to install the required gems:
+1. Run the following command to install the required gems:
-    `bundle`
+    `$ bundle`
-*Run the following command to start watching Scss changes:
+2. Run the following command to start watching Scss changes:
-    `bundle exec compass watch`
+    `$ bundle exec compass watch`
-*Make changes to the files at assets/sass/partials.
+3. Make changes to the files at assets/sass/partials.